A view of the Custom House, situated on Copenhagen's Waterfront. the photo shows the Custon House against a cloud filled sky

 City Hall seen from City Hall Square, Copenhagen, Denmark

 Stroget, the main shopping street in Copenhagen, featuring low value retail stores at the entrance to the street.
-The quality of the shops with Stroget improves as you walk on till you reach Amagertorv where you are in the world of Prada, Gucci, Burberry and Cartier.
+The quality of the shops within Stroget improves as you walk on till you reach Amagertorv where you are in the world 0f Prada, Gucci, Burberry and Cartier.

-Strøget, at its ‘down market’ end, near to City Hall Square, Copenhagen, Denmark
+Stoget, at its ‘down market’ end, near to city Hall Square, Copenhagen, Denmark

 A large yellow billboard on a building in Copenhagen reads: 'Dear tourists, You are now shopping in the 8th most expensive country in the world.
 Spend your money wisely.
 Go to Netto.'
 The scene shows people walking in a square with outdoor seating areas.